How to Read a Food Label

 More Tips for Reading Food Labels

 - Familiarize yourself with your allergen and the foods it often appears in.
 Food allergens can appear in surprising places and go by less-common names.
 Knowing your allergen inside and out will improve your sleuthing skills.
+Here are some tips for avoiding your allergen.

 - If you are unsure whether a product could have come in contact with your allergen(s), call the manufacturer.
 Ask them about their ingredients and manufacturing practices.